peaclab/PACT/README.md

     1. Thickness defines the layer thickness.
     2. HTC is the heat transfer coefficient between the ambient and the heat sink.
     3. Thermal resistivity and specific heat capacity are used to calculate the thermal resistor and capacitor values.
-    4. [Init] defines the initial temperature as well as the ambient temperature.
+    4. [Init] defines as the ambient temperature.
     5. Users can select the heat sink as well as its parameters.
 2. Floorplan (i.e., [./Example/flp_files/](./Example/flp_files/) (.CSV file)) describes the chip floorplan.
     1. Depending on the desired simulation granularity, users can define a standard-cell-level chip floorplan with a large number of units or an architecture-level floorplan that includes microarchitectural hardware blocks.